bonddaniil/salary_dashboard_excel/README.md

 - **Data analysis** - calculating of main kpi (median salaries, top job platform, job count) and creating interactive charts

 ## 🚀 Features
-- **Role Median Salaty Chart** – calculates the average salary based on selected parameters such as job title, country, and employment type.
+- **Role Median Salary Chart** – calculates bar chart of the median annual salary in $ based on selected role, country and type of job.
-- **Top Countries Map** – provides salary insights across different countries, allowing comparison between regions.
+- **Top Countries Map** – shows the number of job offers in the world depending on selected title and employment type.
+The darker colour of the country, the more offers are available for that role.
-- **Type of Work Chart** – explores salary levels for various positions including Data Scientist, Data Engineer, Machine Learning Engineer, Analyst, and more.
+- **Type of Work Chart** – compares median annual salaries across different types of employment for the selected country and job title.
-- **Median Salary Box** – compares compensation for different work formats: Full-time, Part-time, Contractor, Internship, and Temporary work.
+- **Median Salary Box** – highlights  median annual salary in $  of selected title, country and type.
-- **Top Job Platform Box** – shows the distribution of job postings across platforms such as Indeed, LinkedIn, ZipRecruiter, Snagajob, and others.
+- **Top Job Platform Box** – shows the most popular job searching platform for matching job title, counytry and vacancy type.
-- **Job Count Box** – shows the distribution of job postings across platforms such as Indeed, LinkedIn, ZipRecruiter, Snagajob, and others.
+- **Job Count Box** – shows of hirings matching selected title, country and type.

+## 📊 Data source
+The Dataset and project are part of educational Excel course from Luke Barousse on [YouTube](https://www.youtube.com/watch?v=pCJ15nGFgVg&t=19840s&ab_channel=LukeBarousse).
+I really appriciate his work and the way he helps people on their proffecional way!

+## ✍️ Authors
+Created by Daniil Bondarchuk in 2025.
+Excel for Data Analytics course uploaded in 2024 by Luke Barousse.